 They are classic small Maremma towns in that they haven’t changed much in centuries and have very few new buildings and no ugly suburbs around them.
 Instead they all have an attractive compact centro storico built around an old fortress and enjoy expansive views across the rolling Maremma countryside down to the sea.
 They are also all quite close to us, being between 60 and 90 minutes drive south of Lucca so we know them well and these are the places we like to take visitors.

-Castagneto Carducci and Campiglia Marittima we write about in this article, Massa Marittima has its own article and the fourth, Suvereto, we’ll cover another time.
+Castagneto Carducci and Campiglia Marittima we write about in this article and Massa Marittima and Suvereto have their own separate articles.
 They have one more important attribute in common, they all pass my 'fridge magnet' test that I first described when discussing the tourism problem with Sirmione on Lago di Garda.

 In simple terms, if you're somewhere in Italy that's quite small and very popular with tourists and you start seeing shops selling mostly fridge magnets and other useless trinkets then you made a mistake with your travel plans, you're in a Disney version of Italy frequented only by tourists and you should have gone somewhere else.
 Portofino always comes to mind when this subject comes up.